Focus on Physicians:

 When I learned about the concept of “sunk cost”, I felt as if a giant lightbulb had clicked on in my head.
 Suddenly, the reason behind so many misaligned decisions began to make sense.

-The term, borrowed from economics, refers to our tendency to keep doing something that is not in our best interest due to expenses that have already been paid and are not recoverable.
+The term, borrowed from economics, refers to your tendency to keep doing something that is not in your best interest due to expenses that have already been paid and are not recoverable.
 These compounded investments of time, energy, and capital can influence your decision making for years to come, leading to choices, both professional and personal, that are increasingly disconnected from your goals and values.

 Sunk costs encompass the time, money, and resources you've already dedicated to your current situation.
 That could mean a job, a relationship, or even a big purchase.
 For physicians, the idea of cutting your losses can be especially tough if you’ve put your heart and soul into building your practice or establishing a reputation in your community, even if it’s no longer a good fit.